 -

-Process Duration: Typically between 3 to 6 months.
+Processing Time: Usually between 3 to 6 months.

-2. Citizenship by Bank Deposit
+2. Citizenship Through Bank Deposit

 -